pixelstorm/coding_guidelines_custom_builds/README.md

 1. No inline code, no hardcoding content into theme files, no code is to be exposed to the client in the admin area.
 1. Use inline svgs for icons and logos
 1. Develop locally before implementing on NOFOLLOW staging
+1. Dont use genesis or other framework
+1. Use ACF and Twig
 1. Develop using reusable modular components
 [usable component guide](https://github.com/pixelstorm/coding_guidelines_reusable_components)

-1. All media/images are to be loaded into the wp-content/uploads diectory and accessible via to the wp-admin
+1. All media/images are to be loaded into the wp-content/uploads directory and accessible via to the wp-admin

 ### Css
-1. we prefer to use bourbon and neat NOT BOOTSTRAP
+1. Use bourbon and neat NOT BOOTSTRAP
 1. Use a BEM css metholodgy

 ### html